lucaires/Hackathon-CCR/README.md

 ![alt text](https://i.ibb.co/0FNykhx/git2.png)

-### Contributions
+### Developed by:

-mscmateus and ianprioste.
+lucaires, mscmateus and ianprioste
-Thank you for your contribution!
+*Thank you for your contribution!